tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 Imperative is obviously quite prone to error and hard to read.

+I always go back to read the imperative version and is easily noticeable that is heterogeneous, and harder to figure out, I ask, how do I quickly know this works?
+It's literally imperative (pun intended).

+Many details get hidden into that imperativeness, it levels up the maintenance overhead with technical debt requiring more professional programmers to debug and read line-by-line if something's missing.

+If I want to see if (all) the errors are being handled and how, it's quite messy, the stupid `try`-`catch` supposed to "handle errors" is useless because `throwing` from the `try` block is an antipattern as I explained, and decoupling imperative code to establish boundaries is **inherently hard** as code like that (mutable vars, loops, side-effects, etc.) is **tightly coupled**.

+Notice how I emphasize in handling all the errors, and *I spotted* that the `HTTP` `status` errors are underrated.
+You even need to be abe to handle all errors to work in tech companies, so it's more important in the industry than you probably think!

+Another problem is that, we can attempt to write functional code, but JS is full of garbage (not a secret), so for example, `res.json()` `throws` an error which is imperative thus completely unfavorable for us by disabling us to employ functional features.

-Even the Mozilla docs for `Promise` only show toy examples, and real life error handling gets worse with imperative code.
+Even the Mozilla docs for `Promise` and `Response.json()` only show toy examples, and real life error handling gets worse with imperative code.
 Code on the internet like docs or tutorials almost always skip the status `ok` error handling and go directly to fail when parsing the `JSON` data. **Who cares when code is imperative anyway?**

 #### Mixed Paradigms is not Quite a Good Idea